nathanchere/.ncx/README.md

 * launcher - albert? dmenu?
 * quakish terminal - altyo?
 * stuff on k4m4-terminalsaresexy for inspiration

+* helper function to get latest tags and releases from github by project

 ### Thanks / inspiration